When was the last time you ran a competitive analysis for your brand? And most importantly, do you know how to do one efficiently?

 - Are spelling or grammar errors present?

 - How in-depth does their content go?
-(Is it introductory level that just scratches the surface or more advanced topics with high-level ideas?)
+(Is it at the introductory level that just scratches the surface or does it include more advanced topics with high-level ideas?)

 - What tone do they use?